Updated July 23, 2014. This post will be regularly updated for some time. Warning! This essay is very long; it runs to 79 pages.

 Riograndenser Hunsrückisch is a variety of Hunsrückisch that is widely spoken in southern Brazil.
 Although it resembles Hunsrückisch as of 100 years ago, it has also received many inputs from other German languages, including Low German languages like Pomeranian and Plautdietsch, other European languages such as Italian and Venetian and of course lots of Portuguese.
 Intelligibility between this and Hunsrückisch in Germany is not known.

 Danube Swabian is spoken by former residents of the Danube region of Europe, especially Hungary, but also in Slovenia, Bosnia, Croatia, Romania and Bulgaria.
 Most were expelled from the area after WW2.
 They now live in Brazil and Germany.
-This language is not intelligible at all with Standard German and is completely unintelligible with the Transylvanian Saxon that is spoken by other Hungarian Germans.
+This language is not intelligible at all with Standard German and is said to be completely unintelligible with the Transylvanian Saxon that is spoken by other Hungarian Germans.
+In practice though, Danube Swabian is ~30-40% intelligible with Transylvanian Saxon (Costin 2014).

 It was still widely spoken in 1989, and many people could not even speak Hungarian, but only spoke Swabian.
-With the return to capitalism in 1990, 90% of the 500,000 Saxon population left for Germany, leaving only 50,000 behind.
 Mandatory classes in Standard German have been introduced, and Danube Swabian is spoken less often.

 The dialects are, incredibly enough, often regarded as largely mutually intelligible.
 However, other reports say that in Hungary, each village had its own dialect and adjacent villages sometimes could not understand each other (Bindorffer 2004).
 The latter report casts doubt on the intelligibility of the Danube Swabian lects.